jlehtoma/Recodepository/data/README.md

   2. **NOTE** Columns `Habitat threat` and `secondary categories` removed, `HERB-RICH FORESTS` renamed to `HERB_RICH_FORESTS`

-Sheet 1 is divided into 3(4) tables:
+Sheet 1 is divided into 3 tables:

-  1. `Habitat`: Description of the habitat classes used (NOTE: this is the same as 2.4!!! -> only one should be uploaded to the database)
+  1. `habitat`: Description of the habitat classes used (NOTE: this is the same as 2.4!!! -> only one should be uploaded to the database)

-  2. `ProgrammeTargets`: melted data on which spp RL habitats are affected by which conservation programmes
+  2. `programme_targets`: melted data on which spp RL habitats are affected by which conservation programmes

-  3. `Implementation`: melted data on how much of each conservation programme has been implemented (in hectares) per year 1996-2010. **TODO** the same table should also house the amount of euros spent per year when available.

-  4. `Programmes`: table describing (in short and long versions) all the programmes involved. **TODO** There is no long description of the programmes so far, these will have to be developed.
+  3. `programmes`: table describing (in short and long versions) all the programmes involved.

 ***
+Datasets: `summary_of_hectares.xlsx` and `summary_of_funding.xlsx`
+Creator: ???
+Database loaders: 2
+Database tables: **implementation**

+The 2 Excel workbooks have both 1 sheet:

+  1. `Cons_ha`: a table showing how much hectares have been included in different programmes at different years.
+Note that column `cons_name` defines which rows are actually finally included in the data read in.

+  2. 1. `Cons_euros`: a table showing how much euros have been spent in different programmes at different years.
+Note that column `cons_name` defines which rows are actually finally included in the data read in.
+Also note that funding for METSO (2005-2010) has been derived from another Excel-file (`12T-2005-2011-METSO-Toteutus-EUROa-ELYittäin-tilasto.xls`) that Anni received from Saija.

+After both sheets have been read in, they have been merges into a single table:

+  1. `implementation`: melted data on how much of each conservation programme has been implemented (in hectares) per year 1996-2010 and how many euros have been spent during the same time.